-Olga Ermolin details an approach for identifying duplicate entries via the analysis of images that accompany real estate listings that leverages transfer learning Siamese architecture based on VGG-16 CNN topology in TensorFlow 1.2.
+Sergey Ermolin and Olga Ermolin detail an approach for identifying duplicate entries via the analysis of images that accompany real estate listings that leverages a transfer learning Siamese architecture based on VGG-16 CNN topology in TensorFlow 1.2.
 The curated dataset of over 3,000 images includes images of the front of the houses provided by MLS Listings, Inc., which contains entries (sets of JPEG images) that are a priori known to belong to duplicate real estate listings as well as those which are distinct.
-Before embarking on building a convolutional neural network, Olga and her team attempted a brute-force approach using a 1-nearest neighbor algorithm to establish a baseline for accuracy and precision of the prediction.
-Olga explains why the brute-force nearest-neighbor approach was inadequate and how the CNN Siamese network was able to achieve accuracy of 69% and precision of 92%.
-To demonstrate that the implementation scales well with increased dataset, Olga also describes an implementation of the same CNN Siamese network in Spark’s BigDL framework and compares the results with those of TensorFlow.
+Before embarking on building a convolutional neural network, Sergey, Olga, and her team attempted a brute-force approach using a 1-nearest neighbor algorithm to establish a baseline for accuracy and precision of the prediction.
+Sergey and Olga explain why the brute-force nearest-neighbor approach was inadequate and how the CNN Siamese network was able to achieve accuracy of 69% and precision of 92%.
+To demonstrate that the implementation scales well with increased dataset, they also describe an implementation of the same CNN Siamese network in Spark’s BigDL framework and compare the results with those of TensorFlow.

 Olga Ermolin is a senior business intelligence engineer at MLS Listings, where she is responsible for standardizing the schema of the company’s real estate database across multiple real estate hosting companies as well as maintaining day-to-day data integrity and scalability.
+She is designing and developing various Business Intelligence tools that enable clients to visualize and analyze real estate trends and performances. scalability.
 She created the company’s BI product that enables clients to visualize and analyze real estate trends and performance.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?